THE CENTRE FOR STRATEGIC CYBERSPACE + SECURITY SCIENCE

-“The law passed this week in California aims to set regulations for all IoT devices in the United States”, says CSCSS President Richard Zaluski.
+“The law passed this week in California aims to set regulations for all IoT devices in the United States”, says CSCIS President Richard Zaluski.

 “While this is an important step, we believe that the work on IoT security best practices needs to include expertise from the markets where devices are produced.
 At the moment, the majority of IoT devices are produced in China and the Original Design Manufacturers (ODMs) are in Taiwan.

 “What is unique about this standard is the work is being driven by innovators in the IoT market who are active participants in developing the security controls.”